-The Tiny House Movement is a social movement that promotes living a simpler life without the stresses and costs that living in a larger home brings.
-They’re typically around 300 to 500 square feet, so naturally, tiny houses have an appeal especially to minimalists and travel enthusiasts since they don’t have to be grounded.
+Tiny houses are typically around 300 to 500 square feet so, naturally, tiny homes have an appeal to minimalists and travel enthusiasts since they don’t have to be grounded.

 However, people from all walks of life, single and families, have taken up the lifestyle.
-Let’s take a look at how good of a life you can live in a tiny house.
+Let’s take a look at the pros for how good of a life you can live in a tiny house.